-A Beginner’s Guide To Instagram Ads
+A Free Beginner’s Guide To Instagram Advertising

 Are Instagram ads worth the time and money they require?

-A Little History About Instagram
+A Little History About Instagram:

 Are Instagram Ads Worth The Price For Your Brand?

-Like every paid marketing tool, Instagram ads can be expensive and time consuming.
+Like every paid marketing tool, Instagram ads can be expensive and time-consuming.
 But compared to other advertising options, here’s why you should consider adding Instagram ads to your marketing strategy:

 - Instagram ads look more appealing- It’s true.
 As a user, you probably fell in love with Instagram because of its beautiful display, and the feed that had less clutter than the Facebook feed.
 Instagram makes ads blend in nicely with the rest of the feed, especially if your brand uses Instagram story ads in a compelling way.